Key Takeaways

 Decision 1: Did you build a visual world or a branded backdrop?

 Events built around a complete visual environment, where every surface tells a coherent story, produce content that stays interesting in a social feed for weeks.
-Guests share it multiple times.
-Press writers reference it when writing about the brand days later.
-Other content creators use it as a reference or inspiration.
+Events built around branded backdrops produce content that peaks in the first 4 hours and disappears from feeds by the next morning.

 Decision 2: Did the experience contain genuine surprise?

-The Roku executive dinner at LUME Studios, featuring tabletop projection mapping on the dining surface, generated ongoing conversation for weeks because it described something most people had never seen.
-When a guest told someone what happened at that dinner, the listener's natural response was to go find a video of it.
+Surprising experiences become stories that guests tell other people.
+Stories generate second-order sharing.
+The Roku executive dinner at LUME Studios, featuring tabletop projection mapping on the dining surface, generated ongoing conversation for weeks because guests were describing something most people had never seen.
+That description travels.
+A nice dinner in a nice room does not.

 Decision 3: Did the event have a narrative hook that press could use without attending?